What happens after an ICD?

-- After your surgery, you will receive a card that says you have an ICD as ICDs may set off airport security alarms and handheld detectors.
+- You will be given a card stating that you have an ICD after your surgery because ICDs can set off airport security alarms and portable detectors.

 - MRI, MRA or radiofrequency or microwave ablation are not recommended if you have an ICD.

-- Keep your headphones at least 6 inches (about 15 centimeters) from your ICD as it can interfere with your ICD.
+- Keep your headphones at least 6 inches (15 centimetres) away from your ICD, as they can cause interference.